-Eligibility: B.A./B.Sc. or equivalent from a recognized university with Mathematics as one of the major subjects with at least 50% marks in aggregate.
+Eligibility: B.A./B.Sc. or equivalent from a recognized university with Mathematics as one of the

 PROGRAM OBJECTIVES: The Program Objectives are the knowledge skills and attributes which the students have at the time of post-graduation.
 At the end of the program, the student will be able to: